Kinetic theory of non-thermal fixed points in a Bose gas: Universal scaling dynamics after a cooling quench

 \subsection{Strong cooling quench}

 Distinctly different universal dynamical processes are possible in a dilute Bose gas which is excited by a \emph{strong} cooling quench at the initial time $t_{0}$.
-An extreme version of such a quench would be to first tune adiabatically to a chemical potential $0<-\mu\ll k_\mathrm{B}T_\mathrm{c}$ and then remove all particles with energies higher than $\omega(p_\mathrm{q})\sim|\mu|$ (shaded area in \Fig{NTFP}(b)).
+An extreme version of such a quench would be to first tune adiabatically to a chemical potential $0<-\mu\ll k_\mathrm{B}T_\mathrm{c}$ and then remove all particles with energies higher than $\omega(p_\mathrm{q})\sim|\mu|$ (grey shaded area in \Fig{NTFP2}).
 This reduces the particle density $\rho$ of the Rayleigh-Jeans pre-quench distribution near $T_\mathrm{c}\sim\rho^{2/3}/m$ to a post-quench density on the order of $\rho_\mathrm{q}\sim\rho^{2/3}(m|\mu|)^{1/2}$.
+Alternatively, circumventing the requirement of adiabatic tuning, one can build up the same box-like distribution through an instability or parametric amplification.

+For illustration we discuss the cooling quench in more detail.
+Suppose that, by order of magnitude,